moq-wg/moq-requirements/draft-gruessing-moq-requirements.md

 * Is the client authenticated and subsequently authorised to initiate a connection?
 * What media is available, and for each what are the parameters such as codec, bitrate, and resolution etc?
-* Is sending of media from a client permitted?
-If so, what media is accepted?
+* Can media move bi-directionally, or is it unidirectional only?

 ## Naming and Addressing Media Resources {#naming}